Transform chicken wings with flavorful gochujang sauce for a sweet and spicy flavor.

 - Put the wings on the cool side of the grill.
 Cover the grill and cook, checking and turning once or twice, until most of the fat has been rendered, and the wings are cooked through, 15 to 20 minutes.

-- While the wings cook, combine 1/4 cup soy sauce, 1/4 cup Korean red chili paste or sriracha, 2 tablespoons rice vinegar, 2 tablespoons honey, 1 tablespoon sesame oil, 2 tablespoons garlic and 1 tablespoon ginger in a large bowl.
+- While the wings cook, combine the soy sauce, gogugang, rice vinegar, honey, sesame oil, garlic and ginger in a large bowl.

 - When the wings are cooked, brush them with half of the sauce.
 Now put the wings on the hot part of the grill, and cook, uncovered, turning as necessary, until they’re nicely browned on both sides.
 Remove the wings from the grill and toss with remaining sauce to coat and then serve immediately alongside of the Chunky Blue Cheese dressing, carrots and celery.